 What is Disney+?

 Disney parks may be struggling in the current environment, but Disney+ has (so far) been a magic carpet ride.
-The media giant’s ad free subscription service has more than 60 million subscribers as of Aug.
-2020 which surpasses the goal it set….for 2024.
-That’s a six-fold increase since the service launched in Nov.
+The media giant’s ad free subscription service has more than 100 million subscribers as of March 2021 which surpasses the 60 million subscriber goal it set….for 2024.
+That’s a ten-fold increase since the service launched in Nov.
 2019.
-International markets are playing an important role in this rapid growth, including over 8 million subscribers in India alone.
+International markets are playing an important role in this rapid growth, including over 28 million subscribers in India alone.

 Disney+ is not limiting itself to the child-centric content that has made its parent company famous.
 Subscribers can watch Marvel movies, Star Wars content, The Simpsons, National Geographic, and all the other media under the massive Disney umbrella.
 Disney is also producing and licensing original content exclusive to Disney+, highlighted by a 641% boost in sign-ups when it released the film version of hit musical Hamilton.

 That breadth of content gives Disney+ broad appeal.
 The option to bundle Disney+ with Disney-owned options Hulu and ESPN+ expands potential audiences for the service even more.